MicrosoftDocs/visualstudio-docs/docs/profiling/how-to-instrument-a-native-component-and-collect-timing-data.md

 ---
-title: "Profiler command line: Instrument native component, get timing data" ms.date: "11/04/2016" ms.topic: "conceptual" ms.assetid: 36883074-9be8-4e90-a66f-7e87f21fcd30
+title: Profiler command line: Instrument native component, get timing data ms.date: 11/04/2016 ms.topic: how-to ms.assetid: 36883074-9be8-4e90-a66f-7e87f21fcd30
-author: "mikejo5000"
+author: mikejo5000
-ms.author: "mikejo"
+ms.author: mikejo
 manager: jillfra
 monikerRange: 'vs-2017'
 ms.workload:
-  - "cplusplus"
+  - cplusplus
 ---
 # How to: Instrument a native stand-alone component and collect timing data with the profiler from the command line
 This topic describes how to use [!INCLUDE[vsprvs](../code-quality/includes/vsprvs_md.md)] Profiling Tools command-line tools to instrument a native component such as a C++ .*exe* or .*dll* file, and to collect detailed timing data.